HM-10:A Comprehensive Overview

 Once the connection is ready, click on MLT-BT05 for more options—select Custom Service.

-For testing, click W to send1 or 0 to manipulate the LED with your android device.
+For testing, click W to send 1 or 0 to manipulate the LED with your Android device.

-5. How is the HM-10 BLE different from other modules?
+How is the HM-10 BLE different from other modules?

 Remember that the default factory settings contain all the Bluetooth 4.0 features.